+Matins Propers

-Matins Propers Seventeenth Sunday after Pentecost in the Eighth Tone with the Sixth Resurrection Gospel & with the Katavasiai from the Canon of the Theotokos, which are sung after September 21st Hexapsalmos The reader chants only Psalm 142 on page 6 followed by "Glory... on page 6.
+Sunday before or after the Exaltation of the Cross on the Seventeenth Sunday after Pentecost in the Eighth Tone with the Sixth Resurrection Gospel & with the Katavasiai from the Canon of the Exaltation of the Cross, which are sung until September 21st

+Hexapsalmos The reader chants only Psalm 142 on page 6 followed by "Glory... on page 6.
 Matins then continues with the Litany of Peace on page 7.